This Bok Tower Gardens review is not sponsored.

 The mansion was purchased by Nellie Lee Holt Bok, wife of one of Edward and Mary Louise’s children, and became part of Bok Tower Gardens in 1970.

-You’re able to tour the Pinewood Estate mansion (with a separate fee) when the world is open.
-Right now, because of the state of the world, it’s closed to the public.
+You’re able to tour the Pinewood Estate mansion (with a separate fee).
 The Pinewood Estate is decorated for Christmas every year, so if you get to see the Mediterranean home then, I hear it’s incredible.

 Singing Tower Carillon